vexdev/amarr/README.md

 It requires the following environment variables:

 ```
-AMULE_HOST: amule # The host where amule is running, for docker containers it's usually the name of the container
+AMULE_HOST: aMule # The host where aMule is running, for docker containers it's usually the name of the container
-AMULE_PORT: 4712 # The port where amule is listening with the EC protocol
+AMULE_PORT: 4712 # The port where aMule is listening with the EC protocol
-AMULE_PASSWORD: secret # The password to connect to amule
+AMULE_PASSWORD: secret # The password to connect to aMule

 Optional parameters:
-AMULE_FINISHED_PATH: /finished # The directory where amule will download the finished files
+AMULE_FINISHED_PATH: /finished # The directory where aMule will download the finished files
 AMARR_LOG_LEVEL: INFO # The log level of amarr, defaults to INFO
 ```